sergiosolmonte/DL4NLP/data/splitted_data/README.md

 The data in this folder are the ones used for training/validation and test.
-We performed data aug. only on train/val data because we want to test our models in the specified task (german metaphors) and not in the general task "find metaphors".
+We perform the data aug. only on train/val data because we want to test our models with the original metaphors, not the artificial ones that the model may have already seen in the training procedure.